 For the past couple of weeks, I’ve been sharing some of the Earth Science activities we’ve been doing in our science club.
 Today, I thought I would share some other resources that are buried here on the blog for those of you who want to continue on with Earth Science this year.
-In this post you’ll find various quite a number of free resources on

 - Weather Packet